As mentioned in April, here is a new blog...

 AR evolution will play into this product and advances at some point.
 Imagine blippar tech in

-pair of glasses, walking through the city looking at logos or advertising, looking through a
+a pair of glasses, walking through the city looking at logos or advertising, looking through a

 magazine or TV, or even looking at a persons face to get information...